Vistril/mppdoc/api.md

   - `msg.p` <[String]> Your participant id
   - `msg.ppl` <[Array]> Array of all the participants in the channel.

-This event is emitted whenever the channel is changed.
+This event is emitted whenever the channel changes in some way, such as when a person joins or leaves, when the channel's settings or ownership changes, and of course when the client joins the channel.

 ### MPP.client event: "connect"